 - • Service Orientation – a successful teaching assistant will always have the passion to help children grown and learn.

-Teacher’s aides are currently in-demand and it is predicted that there will even be a massive growth for the role.
-If you want to work as a teacher’s aide, then gaining the Certificate III in Education Support is a popular way for you to get a career in the education support industry.
+Teacher’s aides jobs are in-demand and job growth projections remains strong at the time this article was last updated.
+If you want to work as a teacher’s aide, you’ll need to complete a teacher’s aide course.
+The Certificate III in Education Support is a popular way for you to get a career in the education support industry.

 The steps to becoming a teacher’s aide are:

 - 1. Study a teacher’s aide course to get your qualification.
-This will give you an edge against the competition as the Cert III in Ed Support (CHC30213) is the latest nationally recognised qualification in the industry
+This will give you an edge against the competition as the CHC30213 Certifcate III in Education Support is the latest nationally recognised qualification in the industry

 - 2. Gain workplace experience in the vocational placement.
 The placement is important as it prepares you for the teacher’s aide role.